noel-schenk/CheatSheet/README.md

 # CheatSheet

 ## Return new object of modified property using (setProperty) and defining property like (property)
+### Creates a JavaScript Proxy that dynamically intercepts property access to provide immutable-style setter methods, similar to a builder pattern

 ```
 return new Proxy(this, {